What Is a Product Designer? Salaries, Skills, and More

 What does a product designer do?

-A product designer’s job can be broken down into a few key tasks.
-These include:
+A product designer’s job typically includes a few key tasks.
+These can include:

-• Designing: While a product designer might wear many hats, their principal task is still to design.
-A product designer will use their knowledge of color, typography, detail, and other design elements to create a product.
+• Designing: As a product designer, you might wear many hats, but your principal task is still to design.
+You would use your knowledge of color, typography, detail, and other design elements to create a product.

-• Thinking of the user: A product designer will generally fold UX principles into their design.
-This doesn’t mean just making a product user friendly.
-Product designers can be expected to conduct A/B testing, email surveys, and other UX research, or know how to build wireframes, prototypes, and journey maps.
+• Thinking of the user: Product designers typically fold UX principles into their designs.
+This doesn’t mean just making a product user-friendly.
+Employers may expect you to conduct A/B testing, email surveys, and other UX research or know how to build wireframes, prototypes, and journey maps.

-• Collaborating across teams: As a person that takes a holistic view to designing a product, a product designer often collaborates with designers, researchers, and business teams.
-This helps to ensure the finished product aligns with a company’s goals and folds in all the processes necessary to make the product user friendly and well designed.
+• Collaborating across teams: As a person who takes a holistic view of designing a product, you might collaborate with designers, researchers, and business teams.
+This helps to ensure the finished product aligns with a company’s goals and folds in all the processes necessary to make the product user-friendly and well-designed.

 Product designer vs UX designer: The differences explained